 The business environment is constantly changing.
 Consequently, implementing ERM is a continuous process much like the organization's strategy that ERM helps to achieve.
 Sustaining ERM requires constant attention by C-level executives, and integration into ongoing management initiatives stresses its importance to associates at all levels.
-When ERM is seen as sound business management rather than "the management fad of the month," it becomes an integral part of the organization's DNA.
+When ERM is seen as sound business management rather than "the management fad of the month," it becomes an integral part of the organization's "DNA."
 Some of the opportunities for integrating ERM in ongoing management activities include:

 - Strategic planning;

+- BSC;

-- Balanced scorecard (BSC);
+- Innovation;

 - Budgeting;

-- Total Quality Management and Six Sigma;
+- Total quality management and Six Sigma;

-- Business continuity (crisis management):
+- Business continuity (crisis management); and

-- · Corporate governance; and
+- Corporate governance.

-- · Risk disclosures.

-The relationship between strategic planning, the balanced scorecard, and budgeting is shown in Exhibit 14.
+The relationship between strategic planning, the BSC, and budgeting is shown in Exhibit 14.